DiLi-Lab/PoTeC/eyetracking_data/EYETRACKING_DATA.md

 Fixations and saccades were computed from the raw data using the Eyelink Data Viewer software package provided by SR Research with the default parameter settings (SR Research Ltd. 2011).
-Subsequently, each fixation was mapped to the character in the text that was fixated annotated with the line index and the character index in the line, the original screen coordinates (in pixels) were discarded.
+Subsequently, each fixation was mapped to the character index in the text that was fixated annotated with the line index and the character index in the line, the original screen coordinates (in pixels) were discarded.
 Fixations on the white space between two words were mapped to the closest character.
 Visual inspection of the data revealed that in certain fixation sequences, vertical calibration error gradually increased over time.
 This measurement error was